 If you have purchased a property in Portugal and are looking to sell the property, then you will need to consider Capital Gains Tax.

-For non-residents, profits from property sales are subject to a fixed rate of 28 percent.
-Portuguese residents are also subject to real estate taxes on gains from properties acquired after January 1, 1989.
+Profits from property sales are subject to a fixed rate of 28 percent for non-residents.
+Portuguese residents are also subject to real estate taxes on gains from properties acquired after 1 January 1989.
 These taxes are calculated based on a scale ranging from 14.5 percent to 48 percent, depending on the individual’s income bracket.

-When filing taxes, details such as purchase date, price, and invoices for improvements or maintenance must be included to assess capital gain.
+To assess capital gains, details such as purchase date, price, and invoices for improvements or maintenance must be included when filing taxes.

 Buying Property in Portugal Pitfalls